 sustainable ocean pillars.png

 WRI serves as the Secretariat for the Ocean Panel and assists with analytical work, communications and stakeholder engagement.
 WRI oversaw the publication of 16 Blue Papers and Special Reports commissioned by the Ocean Panel which inform the Ocean Panel’s action agenda, shape the new ocean narrative and identify opportunities to facilitate the transition to a sustainable ocean economy.
-Over 250 experts and authors, including WRI staff, contributed to this research.
+Over 350 experts, from 54 countries and regions, including WRI staff, contributed to this research.
 These papers and reports are an independent input to the Ocean Panel process and do not represent the thinking of the Ocean Panel.

 Read the Ocean Panel's Reports